RealityETH/subjectivocracy/l2_choice.md

 NB Mainnet contracts are quite expensive to deploy - expect around 30 million gas for the initial deployment, and the same again per fork.

-In theory the system should ultimately support model A, however it has a delay for bridged assets as with D. In practice it may need to be handled as model C until matured.
+In theory the system should ultimately support model A, however it has a delay for bridged assets as with D. In practice it may need to be handled as Model C or D until matured.

 ### ZKSync (future release with more contract support)